Financial-Times/edtech-load-test/README.md

 ## Todo
 - Celebrate
 - Figure out why all users have to be in multiples of 20
-- Put *Uuid.json into their own folder for neatness
 - Jenkins: if build fail, run Slack message `build failed!`

 ## Done